joaopsys/NowCrawling/README.md

 `-z`,`--recursion--depth`: This option changes the *recursion depth* of **NowCrawling**.
 With `-z 2`, we are telling it to visit pages inside the supplied URL itself.
 If we did `-z 3`, we would allow for even "deeper" searches. **This option is very powerful, and can be used in both *File Content Mode* and *Content Crawling Mode*, but you should be wary of its implications!** The number of visited pages grows **exponentially** with the recursion depth.
 Consider this, if you visit 10 pages and each of them has 50 links (most of them have over 100 links), you'll be crawling 500 pages instead of 10!

+#### Verbosity
+**NowCrawling** tries to be quite silent when it runs, so as not to spam the standard output.
+It displays very little information: the current file download progress and the matched content.
+However, you might be interested in getting more information about what it's doing.
+For this, you can use `-v`,`--verbose` to enable **high verbosity**.
+With this flag, **NowCrawling** will print out loads of useful output, showing the recursion depth, all the URLs being expected, their errors, the progress in the current recursion tree branch, and others.
+If you like to get the maximum Logging information, it might be a good idea to run **NowCrawling** with `-v` and redirect the relevant output to a file with `-d` (for *File Crawling Mode*) and `-o` (for *Content Crawling Mode*).

 #### Whitelists and Blacklists
 You'll quickly notice that while **NowCrawling** is fast (particularly with PyPy), it can't do wonders.
 Websites such as Youtube or Google Plus have complex HTML and take longer to process.
 Yet, most times you won't even want to include these pages in your search.
 It makes sense, then, to be able to **blacklist certain domains** -- which **NowCrawling** supports.

 Similarly, you may be interested in only accessing a restricted set of domains To this end, you can use **whitelists**!
 Blacklists and whitelists are particularly valuable when you are crawling at higher [recursion levels](FIXME), such as `-z 2`and `-z 3`, because they help you filter out lots of unwanted pages.

-Both whitelists and blacklists use ***domain files***.
+Both whitelists and blacklists use ** *domain files* **.
 These files contain one domain regex per line (with the possibility of using '#') for comments.
 For instance, you can match all .com domains with `.*\.com`; you can also match youtube with `.*youtube.*\.com`.
 If you have good regex skills, you'll find writing *domain files* to be a piece of cake.

 To tell **NowCrawling** to use a **whitelist** use `-w`,`--whitelist`, e.g.: